hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 ### Updates and Extensions overview

-The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Cloud OS for Moonshot Distribution Network (CODN) and apply them to your HP Cloud OS for Moonshot environment.
+The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Cloud OS Distribution Network (CODN) and apply them to your HP Cloud OS for Moonshot environment.
 You can also import hot fixes and updates from a file system to the HP Cloud OS for Moonshot environment and install them.
 In this topic, such hot fixes and updates are referred to as *content packages*.
 After a package is installed, you can view product and package details.

 The Update and Extensions page will be blank for the first-time user.
 You need to configure your credentials for the CODN to view the updates.